 It’s normal to not yet have the skills that match the level you want to perform at.
 It’s normal to get poor results until you start seeing growth.
 Achieve mastery one day at a time and over the years, you’ll be surprised how much you can improve.

-Most importantly though, a passion project is about adding more flow, joy, meaning, and fulfillment in your life.
+Most importantly though, a passion project is about adding more flow, joy, meaning, and fulfillment to your life.
 So do what must be done and fight against the big corporations that want to steal you of those things by grabbing your attention and selling it for your soul.

 It’s our job to create passion and find purpose in our life.
-Let’s do it one day at a time, win the war and gain back our true freedom.
+Let’s do it one day at a time, win the war, and gain back our true freedom.